rafaelwi/SVGhub/README.md

 # SVGhub
-A place for sharing SVG flies for cis2750.
+A place for sharing SVG files for cis2750.
 Make a PR to share!

 ## How to contribute
 [Please read the contribution document.](CONTRIBUTING.md)